orcasound/orca-hls-utils/README.md

 # Orcasound HLS utilities

-This simple example package is a collection of useful utilities needed for streaming/downloading of HLS audio from Orcasound AWS buckets.
+This simple package is a collection of useful utilities needed for streaming/downloading of HLS audio from Orcasound AWS buckets.

 `HLSStream` class is being used for continuous streaming and `DateRangeHLSStream` class is being used to get data in the specified time range.